Looking to start a new adventure in Aotearoa New Zealand? We're here to help!

 VISA PATHWAYS

 All health professionals are in high demand and there are several visa pathways available.
-For an overview of visa pathways for health professionals and their families, visit the Immigration NZ website.
+For an overview of the visa options available to you, visit Immigration NZ’s Visa options page

-To find out if the role you want to work in is on the Green List, use Immigration NZ's Green List tool for more information.
+If you want to find out if the role you want to work in is on the Green List, use Immigration NZ’s Green List tool for more information

 To learn more about what other visa options are available to you, visit Immigration NZ's Visa Options page.

-We also offer free immigration advice for health professionals with complex visa needs - feel free to talk to our team directly, and we can help.
+We also offer free immigration advice for health professionals who have been offered employment with Health NZ - feel free to talk to our team directly, and we can help.

 BEFORE YOU FLY